apache/zetacomponents/Document/tests/files/rst/parser/s_003_simple_text.rst

                    'token' =>
                   ezcDocumentRstToken::__set_state(array(
                      'type' => 5,
-                     'content' => 'A bit more text, which exceeds one line to test for a simple paragraph with', 'line' => 10,
+                     'content' => 'A bit more text, which exceeds one line to test for a simple paragraph with ', 'line' => 10,
                      'position' => 1,
+                     'escaped' => false,
                   )),
+                   'identifier' => NULL,
                 )),
                 1 =>
                 ezcDocumentRstTextLineNode::__set_state(array(